Winster332/FarmMachine/README.md

 |  [HitBTC](https://hitbtc.com/)         |   future   | No   |

 ## Build and start
+Before that, you need to configure RabbitMq and MongoDB.
+Then change the settings appsettings.json for yourself, and after that you can execute these commands
 ```powershell
 PS> .\farmmachine.ps1 build
 Microsoft (R) Build Engine version 16.2.0-preview-19278-01+d635043bd for .NET Core